 There is no spiritual path

 The spiritual path is not a spiritual path.
-It is an integrated process of illuminating all Nine Spheres of life, of which the spiritual dimension is one.
+It is an integrated process of illuminating all Nine Petals of life, of which the spiritual dimension is one.
 We use the term "spiritual practice," but this is misleading.
 It feeds the fantasy that emphasizing the more subtle aspects of our experience will somehow magically help us transcend the discomfort of our personal situation.
 Yet no matter how deep we go into the subtle realm of spirit-energy, we always find ourselves pulled back into the mundane affairs of ordinary life.
 There are always dishes.
 The rent is due.
 Relationships push our buttons.
 As it turns out, the Path is all-inclusive.

 We can convince ourselves that mundane life no longer affects us, that we have mastered detachment, but this gives rise to a spiritually caused pathology: disassociation.
 The erroneous notion of a spiritual path too easily validates the habit of self-abandon.
 It would have us chasing mirages: gurus, bliss, secret teachings, strange postures, esoteric states, special abilities.